Exsurge Domine: Luther and his sympathizers

 The Pope assigned to Eck and Cardinal Girolamo Aleandro the task of publishing this bull in Saxony, its neighboring regions, and the Low Countries.

 They found this task more difficult than had initially been anticipated on account of the widespread public support for Luther, particularly in Germany.
 At Erfurt, students who sympathized with Luther tossed copies of the bull into the local river and at Torgau, a posted copy was torn down and defaced.
 Even some Catholic bishops hesitated as much as six months before publishing the bull's contents.
 At times, the opposition faced by Eck and Aleandro was so fierce that their very lives were endangered.
 At Leipzig, Eck had to retreat for an hour to a cloister in fear for his life.

 Eck found his task to be particularly onerous.
 He had received secret instructions permitting him to include more names under the bull's threat of excommunication at his discretion.
 This power he chose to exercise by supplementing the bull with the names of several prominent German Humanists and thereby aroused their opposition besides that of Luther's supporters.
 In the Netherlands, Aleandro also experienced his share of confrontations with Luther's sympathizers.
 Among those he encountered was Desiderus Erasmus, who declared: "The inclemency of the bull ill comports with the moderation of Leo" and also that "Papal bulls are weighty, but scholars attach much more weight to books with good arguments drawn from the testimony of divine Scripture, which does not coerce but instructs."

 For these reasons, its dissemination took several months to complete.
 Luther himself received an official copy bearing the papal seal in early October of that year.
 However, rumors of its existence reached Luther well in advance of the official copy.
 At first he doubted their veracity and thought that the document to which they referred may be a forgery, possibly by Eck himself.
 Nonetheless he commented that it was the work of the Antichrist, whatever its true origin may be, and started to compose a response even before he had received an official copy.
-His response was entitled Adversus Execrabile Antichristi Bullam (Against the Execrable Bull of the Antichrist).
+Because Luther and other Protestant reformers held the view that the Papacy itself is the Antichrist, his response was entitled Adversus Execrabile Antichristi Bullam (Against the Execrable Bull of the Antichrist).